 1. Who are WOODiWiLD ?

-WOODiWiLD is a not-for-profit registered charity that plants indigenous trees on previously cleared farming land in Australia to create habitat for our threatened wildlife.
+WOODiWiLD Limited is a not-for-profit registered charity that plants indigenous trees on previously cleared farming land in Australia to create habitat for our threatened wildlife.
 We raise our funds through creative partnerships and fundraisers with schools, organisations and businesses.
 The organisation’s ambitious objective is to plant 1 million trees over a 10 year period on private land right across the Murray Darling Basin.
+The WOODiWiLD Fund is registered on the Register of Environmental Organisations and is a Deductible Gift Recipient.

 The founder and CEO of WOODiWiLD is Gary Wells, who was the CEO of the Nature Conservation Trust of NSW for 5 years to 2017 – responsible for protecting over 50,000 Ha of important biodiversity in NSW.